madelinegannon/kfnw/myApps/example-cablerobot-helloworld/README.md

-# CableRobot Hello World
+# CableRobot Controller Example

-This example provides a basic UI for cable-driven robot system using Clearpath motors, including preset routines for homing, jogging, and shutdown.
+This example provides a basic controller UI for cable-driven robot system using Clearpath motors, including preset routines for homing, jogging, and shutdown.
+Users can send position or velocity moves to the cable robot.

 > NOTE: The default values are tuned for a space with ~2m of vertical travel.